A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 It’s natural for managers to be skeptical about certain training programs because their main priority is ensuring the company’s employees are only exposed to environments aligned with the organization’s values.
 For that reason, employees need to articulate their intention to invest in paid training to their boss because it demonstrates a proactive commitment to personal and professional growth.

-When making your case, some important questions to use as a guide are:
+When making your case, some important questions to use as a guide to prepare for your conversation are:

-• What makes this important to me now?
+- What makes this important to me, and my organization, now?

 Send Your Boss These Stats to make a business case for your coach training: